bagustris/dimensional-ser/readme.md

 to the authors.
 See `LICENSE.md` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the APSIPA Transaction on Signal and Information Processing.
+The authors reserve the rights to the article content, which is currently published in the journal of APSIPA Transaction on Signal and Information Processing.

 ## Citation